xLukxs053x/TruckerWorldMPP/README.md

 The bot role must be above the automatic member role and above any member roles the bot needs to moderate.
 Only Discord users with a linked TWMP account can open a ticket.
-Closing does not delete the channel: it locks the requester, uploads a private PDF transcript to My Support, and keeps the channel available to support staff.
+Closing does not delete the channel: it locks the requester, uploads a private PDF transcript to TWMP Support, and keeps the channel available to support staff.
 For 20 days the requester can apply to reopen the same case on the website; after approval, the bot unlocks or recreates the mapped channel automatically.